VincyaneBadouard/Stage_M2_Script/README.md

 Traits_base_complete : Base de traits fonctionnels complète (Marco + moi) et homogène, dont données brutes

 Traitsbase_fordiversity :  Base des traits fonctionnels, moyénnés à l'espèce, prête à l'analyse.

+# Scripts (.rmd) names & descriptions

+*All the scripts listed below are the main scripts of this repository.
+The others (not listed) are only obsolete fragments of these main scripts.
+These osolete scripts were useful to me, and I wish to keep them.
+But should not be useful to you.*

+"InternshipM2 - FieldScript": Sampling design, and daily sampling required in the field.

+"Stage_M2_Script_complet": Complete script of my Master thesis, for data loading, management, analysis and illustration.